Fish and Wildlife Service, Interior.

 |* * * * * * *|

-3. Amend § 17.41 by adding a paragraph (f) to read as follows: End Amendment Part
+3. Amend § 17.42 by adding paragraph (k) to read as set forth below: End Amendment Part

 * * * * *